 For all local citizens and international students coming to Australia, an ABN is an Australian Business Number, which is an 11-digit identifier (or a business ID) that helps to gauge profits, income and taxes while being in the country.
 All businesses, start-ups, entrepreneurs, and self-employed individuals who work and “share” their services in Australia are issued an ABN for identification purposes for the ATO – the Australian Taxation Office – to calculate tax obligations.

-While you’re an international student in Australia, it may be hard to come by full-time jobs, but depending on your industry of study (insert examples of industries here), local businesses can contract you for your skills – and invoice you for your time.
+While you’re an international student in Australia, it may be hard to come by full-time jobs, but depending on your industry of study, local businesses can contract you for your skills – and invoice you for your time.

 However, you’ll only be able to get paid properly if you have an ABN.
 In this way, while it’s not exactly being self-employed, it serves as a point for you to get paid for your time, while working in your own hours, and in this way, it also saves the businesses tax and superannuation, which reduces their costs and allows you a maximum payment.